rancher/fleet-docs/docs/rollout.md

   * No requirement to specify `maxUnavailablePartitions`, as only one partition is created.
 * Although there is no specified manual partition and `maxUnavailable` is set to 10%, Fleet deploys to all 50 clusters at once (batch behavior overrides `maxUnavailable` initially).
 * Evaluation occurs after all deployments are created.

+The following diagram illustrates how Fleet handles 50 clusters in a single partition:

 ![A visual asset displaying 50 clusters](../static/img/deploy-50Clusters.png)